Sciatica

 Sciatica is often characterized by one or more of the following symptoms:

 Sciatic pain varies from infrequent and irritating to constant and incapacitating.
 Specific symptoms also vary widely in type, location and severity, depending upon the condition causing the sciatica (such as a lumbar herniated disc).
 While symptoms can be very painful, it is rare that permanent sciatic nerve damage (tissue damage) will result.
+Generally, sciatica occurs later in life, peaking in your 50s and then declining with age.

-Common Causes
+Common Causes of Sciatica

 There are 6 lower back problems that are the most common causes of sciatica:

-Once again, it’s important to recognize the medical condition in order to determine treatment.
+Once again, it’s important to recognize the medical condition in order to determine treatment

 Treatment